Functional Testing vs Regression Testing in 2025

 Test Case Selection

-Increasingly popular for repetitive scenarios but can start manually
+Useful for repetitive feature scenarios but often starts manually

-Highly beneficial to automate, especially in agile and CI/CD environments
+Highly effective with automation, especially in agile and CI/CD

 Risk Coverage